 On this page you will find the research forms you need to complete, links to our online submission portal and basic submission guidelines.

-If you would like to participate in the research and receive research announcements, including the portal's password, please register your interest here.
+If you would like to participate in the research and receive research announcements, including access to the submissions portal, please register your interest here.

-All registrants are informed as soon as the research forms and submission portal password become available.
+All registrants are informed as soon as the research forms and submission portal becomes available.

-Fully complete both documents and check them thoroughly before submitting.
+Fully complete both documents and check them thoroughly before submitting via our submission portal.

-Step 1: If you have not yet registered for the research, register here to receive the password for the portal*
+Step 1: If you have not yet registered for the research, please register here to receive information about the portal.*

-*We send the password email to the email address used for the registration as well as to those firms that submitted for a previous edition.
-Please contact us here if you registered or submitted for the previous edition and have not yet received an email.
+*You will be asked to set up an account to use the portal, if there is no account for your firm or company.
+We send the portal link/details to the email address used for the registration as well as to those that submitted for a previous edition.
+Please contact us here if you registered or submitted for the previous edition and have not yet received an email about the portal.

 The deadline for uploading your research forms is October 31, unless otherwise agreed or announced (see our research timeline page).